EricRieman/Sandbox_React/NextJs/Readme.md

   Sometimes, a re-validate is not enough, and you want to re-generate this page for every incoming request.
 You want to pre-generate the page dynamically, on the fly, after deployment, on the sever.
 Not during the build process and not every few seconds, but for every request.

   To do this, we create a function spcific to nextjs called getServerSideProps.
 This would be used instead of getStaticProps, but it isnt used as often.
 This function is not run during the build process, but instead always on the server after deployment.
 Being server side, it gives us access to server-side code and perform operations that require credentials.
-This function will als return an object with a props property.
+This function will always return an object with a props property, and with it, porperties to hold the data.

+  A parameter called context is passed into this function, which gives us access to a number of things, including the request (req) and response (res).
+This is similar to how nodejs and express handles middleware on the server side, and can be used with authentication.

+In our example, and in most practices, it is better to use static generation (getServerSideProps) if data doesnt change multiple times a second, or you dont need access to the request object (ex: authentication).
+This is becasue the data fetched is all pre-rendered at build time for SEO, which is faster then pre-generating for every request.

+These can be applied to any nextjs page.
+In our example, we dont need anything for the new-meetup page becasue it is just a form that doesnt require any data.
+However, the [meetupID] page (aka MeetupDetails) does have data, but it can only be accessed with an ID.
+We could access that ID with the useRouter hook, but we cant use that inside the getStaticProps function.
+Instead, we use the context parameter passed in, context.params.meetupId (see [meetupId] for example).

+To do this, we need to define another nextjs function called getStaticPaths, which is nessesary for any dynamic page that uses getStaticProps.

 ## Good practice tips
 - Keep page components lean by simply returning a component that hold contains all the content and styling.